niceandserious/crafty-vagrant/README.md

 4. Launch vagrant: `vagrant up`

 ...and hopefully (after a minute or so while your Vagrant machine is set up) you should be ready to go!
 The webserver should now be accessible from `http://craft.dev/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
-Otherwise, you can install Craft by going to [http://craft.dev/admin/](http://craft.dev/admin/)
+Otherwise, you can install Craft by going to [http://craft.dev/admin/install](http://craft.dev/admin/install)

-## System Package include
+## Troubleshooting

+* If this is a fresh install of Craft, you must install it first by visiting  [http://craft.dev/admin/install](http://craft.dev/admin/install), otherwise you will see error pages.

 * apache2 - rewrite mode enabled, having virtual host with config - refer manifest/vagrant_webroot.sample
 * php5